Jesus-A-Galarza/WarpX_MIT/README.md

 ```bash
 Formenti.in
 ```
-And we continue with the
+For plotting please continue to the appropriated directory.